algorand/pyteal/docs/abi.rst

 Accessing Parameters of Referenced Values
 ''''''''''''''''''''''''''''''''''''''''''

-Reference types allow the program to access more information about them.
-Each reference type has a :code:`params()` method which can be used to access that object's parameters.
+Reference Types allow the program to access more information about them.
+Each Reference Type has a :code:`params()` method which can be used to access that object's parameters.
 These methods are listed below:

 * :any:`abi.Account.params()` returns an :any:`AccountParamObject`
 * :any:`abi.Asset.params()` returns an :any:`AssetParamObject`